7onetella/minidoc/README.md

 # minidoc

 Manage small pieces of information using minidoc.
-They can URLs, TODOs, and Notes.
-I will either enable plugin or ability to define schema on the fly.
+Currently, you can manage URLs, TODOs, and Notes.
+I will either enable plugin or ability to define schemas on the fly.

 ## Installation using homebrew
 ```console